A Bayesian Approach to Feedback Control for Hyperbolic Balance Laws: Conclusions

 \section{Conclusions}

 In this paper, we have introduced a Bayesian feedback framework for identifying stabilizing boundary controls in hyperbolic balance laws.
 The core idea is to iteratively update a prior over control parameters using solution-driven diagnostics (Lyapunov functionals or discrete energies), coupled with a damping and normalization step that concentrates probability on stabilizing regimes.
 This yields an efficient, nonintrusive post-processing layer that can be placed atop standard finite-volume solvers.
 On linear benchmarks (advection/wave equations and the linearized Saint-Venant system), the method reproduces analytically known stability domains, including mixed boundary couplings.
-On nonlinear and stochastic tests (nonlinear Saint-Venant; Burgers with random inputs), it remains robust and reveals the dependence of stabilizing regions on initial data.
+On nonlinear and stochastic tests, including the nonlinear Saint-Venant system, one- and two-dimensional Burgers equations, and Burgers equations with random inputs, the method remains robust and reveals the dependence of stabilizing regions on the initial data and boundary feedback configuration.
+In particular, the 2-D Burgers example demonstrates that the Bayesian update can be applied to a multidimensional balance law with feedback boundary conditions imposed in both spatial directions.
 Extensions to a second-order LLF discretization and the evolution of the thermal field during a single-track scanning process in laser powder bed fusion indicate that the approach is scheme-independent and applicable beyond purely conservative models.
 Future work will focus on a rigorous analysis of the probability iteration, including posterior concentration on the stabilizing set and its relation to decay rates of the indicator, and on extensions to multi-parameter and constrained boundary controls, as well as generalizations to networks and multidimensional settings.